rizi82/igreendata-technical-task/README.md

 * No https support, only http support.
 * Test Coverage could be improved.
 * Docker image could be further optimized.
+* EKS cluster setup code not provided due to time limitation

 # Future Improvements